-The standard MINI hatchback has tiny rear seats and a minute boot...
-So making space for the fabric hood makes the Convertible even more impractical.
-That aside, this MINI does everything else a small convertible should very well: it's fun to drive, has loads of space up front, is cheap to run, and the electric roof folds quickly.
-The Fiat 500C is a strong rival, but convertibles don’t come much cooler than the MINI.
+The standard MINI hatchback has tiny rear seats and a minute boot, so making space for the fabric roof makes the Convertible even more impractical.
+That aside, this MINI does everything else a small convertible should do, very well – it's fun to drive, has loads of space up front, is cheap to run, and the electric roof folds quickly.
+The Fiat 500C is a strong rival, but convertibles don’t come much cooler than the drop-top MINI.